Maria Theresa: Marriage

-Ascension
+Accession

 Charles VI died on 20 October 1740, probably of mushroom poisoning.
 He had ignored the advice of Prince Eugene of Savoy who had urged him to concentrate on filling the treasury and equipping the army rather than on acquiring signatures of fellow monarchs.
 The Emperor, who spent his entire reign securing the Pragmatic Sanction, left Austria in an impoverished state, bankrupted by the recent Turkish war and the War of the Polish Succession; the treasury contained only 100,000 florins, which were claimed by his widow.
 The army had also been weakened due to these wars; instead of the full number of 160,000, the army had been reduced to about 108,000, and they were scattered in small areas from the Austrian Netherlands to Transylvania, and from Silesia to Tuscany.
 They were also poorly trained and discipline was lacking.
 Later Maria Theresa even made a remark: "as for the state in which I found the army, I cannot begin to describe it."

 Maria Theresa found herself in a difficult situation.
 She did not know enough about matters of state and she was unaware of the weakness of her father's ministers.
 She decided to rely on her father's advice to retain his counselors and to defer to her husband, whom she considered to be more experienced, on other matters.
 Both decisions later gave cause for regret.
 Ten years later, Maria Theresa recalled in her Political Testament the circumstances under which she had ascended: "I found myself without money, without credit, without army, without experience and knowledge of my own and finally, also without any counsel because each one of them at first wanted to wait and see how things would develop."